 - The father's right to dispute an adoption

-- The child's eligibility to receive the father's social security of death benefits
+- The child's eligibility to receive the father's social security

 - The child's inheritance rights under probate laws